Simppu/HollowKnight.CustomKnightRandom/README.md

 ( Dump is triggered by new object creation & scene change)

 Use Swapper to swap things across skins :
- - create a Swap folder inside CustomKnight directory : `mods/CustomKnight/Swap/`
+ - create a Swap folder inside CustomKinightRandom directory : `mods/CustomKinightRandom/Swap/`
  - treat this as a global "skin" that applies regardless of the skin being selected.